oursocks/extension-canvas-fingerprint-spoofer/README.md

 ## How to test that it's working

 1. Open a browser window.
+Load the folder which contains manifest.json as an unpacked extension.
 2. Go to https://browserleaks.com/canvas and note the 'Signature' line's value.
 3. Go to chrome-extension://bningnmfogcgkgmnjoicajjnkbogecoo/data/options/options.html?fingerprint_seed=0.123
 4. Go to https://browserleaks.com/canvas and note the 'Signature' line's value.
 It should be different.